There’s an old phrase: “When Mama ain’t happy, ain’t nobody happy.”

 An angry wife typically battles about serious issues of power, fairness, and responsibility.
 But on the surface, it looks like a fight about ‘nothing.’

 We have a cultural belief that men are more prone to anger than women, but that is simply not true.
 Research at University of Massachusetts, reported that there are essentially no differences in the frequency of anger between men and women.

 But what is profoundly different between men and women is their management of anger.
-A large-scale empirical study of the “ordinary anger of everyday women” was conducted by Sandra Thomas at the University of Tennessee.
+Sandra Thomas at the University of Tennessee conducted a large-scale empirical study of the “ordinary anger of everyday women.”
 Her research suggests that there are three consistent themes to the source of a woman’s anger; irresponsibility of others, injustice, and powerlessness.